 Task 2.7 aims at enhancing the production of scientific and non-scientific publications developed by project partners during the whole project duration.
-Relevant scientific conferences for dissemination are the conferences of the European Society for Rural Sociology, the Association of European Schools of Planning, the International Academic Association of Planning Law and Property Rights, the Futures Conference (organised by UTU, focused on WP4 results of RURALIZATION).
+Relevant scientific conferences for dissemination are the conferences of the European Society for Rural Sociology, the Association of European Schools of Planning, the International Academic Association of Planning Law and Property Rights, the Futures Conference (organised by UTU and which once will be organised focused on WP4 results of RURALIZATION).

-An initial list of relevant conferences is presented below and will be updated on a monthly basis by CE and shared with project partners in the Surf Drive:
+An initial list of relevant conferences was presented and is updated on a monthly basis by CE and shared with project partners in the Surf Drive.
+The table below shows some of the latest conferences updated: